SanazKaz/Agentic-NTPs/README.md

 and for Langchains version of Reflexion: https://github.com/langchain-ai/langgraph/blob/main/examples/reflexion/reflexion.ipynb and PaperQA: https://github.com/Future-House/paper-qa

+You can find results of the generated NTPs for each of the algorithms alongisde the prompts used in the Results folder.

 Follow the steps below to set up your environment and start using the projects.